KSchopmeyer/smipyping/notes/installation_notes.md

 1. Be sure the following are installed:
    * python 2.7
    * a python virtual environment (This guide is written around virtualenv and virtualenvwrapper).
-You do not have to have the virtual environment but it makes working with python much simpler.
-We have generally worked with `virtualenv` and   virtualenvwrapper` but there are a number of different virtual environment tools available today.
+You do not have to have a virtual environment but it makes working with python much simpler.
+We have generally worked with `virtualenv` and   `virtualenvwrapper` but there are a number of different virtual environment tools available today.
    * pip.
-Be sure pip is up-to-date with pip install -u pip.
+Be sure pip is up-to-date with pip install -U pip.
 Note that pip is part of the standard python install on some environments but not on others
    * make, specifically GNU make.
 This should be part of the core install on